 What to Bring to a Cenote

 Some Yucatan and Cancun cenotes are quite commercialized, while others are more family-run.
 Some cenotes may have lockers and changing areas, but others will not.
 So to be safe, bring along with you a few essentials to each cenote you visit.
-Things like water, sunscreen (in case there is sun inside), sandals or travel shoes, a dry sack, and a micro fiber towel is always good.
+Things like water, sunscreen (in case there is sun inside), sandals or water shoes (these are my fave water shoes – amazing!), a dry sack to make sure everything is protected, and a micro fiber travel towel is always good (because big towels are a pain to carry & take up a lot of space!).

 Many cenotes will have an entrance fee, but the prices vary drastically.
 Plan on spending around 100 pesos (equivalent to USD$8/£5 per person), but prices will vary based on popularity of the cenotes and the facilities available.

 Travel Tip: Beware of bringing valuables you can’t watch after closely.
 Not every cenote has lockers and there may not be anywhere to put your valuables that is near where you are swimming.
-You may also consider bringing a dry bag to put your belongings in and let it float with you in the water.
+So consider bringing a dry bag to put your belongings in and let it float with you in the water.

-Also don’t forget to bring your GoPro or underwater camera because you will definitely want to document your experience!
+Also don’t forget to bring your GoPro or underwater camera (which is what we have) because you will definitely want to document your experience!

 Did you find this useful?
 Pin It to your Pinterest Boards and make sure to Follow Our Boards too!